MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 |³ Requires Copilot for Sales app to be installed in Microsoft Teams.  |               |                              |

-## Install Copilot for Sales app for Microsoft Teams
+## Install Copilot for Sales app in Microsoft Teams

 1. Sign in to Microsoft Teams.